There are a lot of vending machines selling all sorts of things in Japan.

 And the number of vending machines never ceases to amaze me.

-Plus, the low crime rate means they are almost never vandalized or broken.
+Plus, the low crime rate means they are rarely vandalized or broken.

-So, if you ever decide to visit, keep an eye out for some of these interesting Japanese vending machines.
+So, if you ever decide to visit, look for some of these interesting Japanese vending machines.

-And let me know if, on your trip throughout the country, you find vending machines selling other stuff.
+Also, let me know if you find vending machines selling other stuff on your trip throughout the country.